Creative destruction: Alternative name

 The following text appears to be the source of the phrase "Schumpeter's Gale" to refer to creative destruction:

-Impediments to Creative Destruction
+Impediments

 Politicians often impose impediments to the forces of creative destruction by regulating entry and exit rules that make it difficult for churning to take place.
 In a series of papers Andrei Shleifer and Simeon Djankov illustrate the effects of such regulation on slowing down competition and innovation.

+In building economic resilience against black swan events by means of systemic policy, Federal Reserve researchers warned in May 2025 against conflating creative destruction with a black swan, stating "[s]ystemic policies do not prevent the harms that can arise from routine events such as firm bankruptcies, financial institution failures, and job losses as part of traditional Schumpeterian creative-destruction dynamics.
+Instead, systemic policies enable the key functions of the financial system to persist during periods of severe distress".

 In popular culture

 The film Other People's Money (1991) provides contrasting views of creative destruction, presented in two speeches regarding the takeover of a publicly traded wire and cable company in a small New England town.
 One speech is by a corporate raider, and the other is given by the company CEO, who is principally interested in protecting his employees and the town.